ipc2023-classical/ipc2023-classical.github.io/index.md

 This year, we will also allow to submit multiple planners to multiple tracks from a single repository.
-In each repository, we only consider the branch `main`.
+In each repository, we only consider the branch `ipc2023-classical`.
 Feel free to use other branches for development as you wish, but we will ignore them.
 Any file called `Apptainer.<shortname>` in the root directory of this branch defines one entry.
 For the `<shortname>`, please use the name and variant of your planner as a short identifier (a single word, up to 16